-1.2 - Date of ratification/accession/acceptance of the Convention concerning the Protection of the World Cultural and Natural Heritage 28/09/1983

-1.3 - Groups and institutions involved in the preparation of Section I of the Periodic Report
+- 1.2 Date of ratification/accession/acceptance of the Convention concerning the Protection of the World Cultural and Natural Heritage - 1.3 Groups and institutions involved in the preparation of Section I of the Periodic Report

 Governmental institutions responsible for cultural and natural heritage

-National Commission for UNESCO

 Focal points of other international Conventions/programmes

 World Heritage site managers/coordinators

-Local communities

-ICOMOS International
+External experts

-2. Synergies with other Conventions
+- 2. Synergies with other Conventions

-2.1.
+- 2.1.
 Multilateral Environmental Agreements

-2.1.1 - According to the information available at the World Heritage Centre, in addition to the World Heritage Convention, your State is party to/not party to/in the process of adhering to the following agreements.
+- 2.1.1 According to the information available at the World Heritage Centre, in addition to the World Heritage Convention, your State is party to/not party to/in the process of adhering to the following agreements.
 Please check and amend as necessary.